-Government announce Enhanced Restrictions Area (ERA) for Greater Manchester as part of wider programme of virus suppression and 'to keep travel in and out of boroughs to minimum'.
+The Government announces Greater Manchester is to be an Enhanced Restrictions Area (ERA) as part of a wider programme of virus suppression and 'to keep travel in and out of boroughs to a minimum'.

-Stats for city show large increase in cases is not translating to large increase in hospitalisations:
+Stats for Manchester show the large increase in cases is not translating into a large increase in hospitalisations:

-229.5 cases per 100,000 people (four times national average),
+229.5 cases per 100,000 people (four times national average).

-1,269 positive tests in week to June 5 - up 569 on last week.
+1,269 positive tests in week to 5 June - up 569 on last week.

-In same period, 25,929 vaccines administered across the city highest weekly since start of vaccine programme.
+In the same period, 25,929 jabs were administered across the city - the highest weekly since the start of the vaccine programme.

-291,000 people in Manchester have now had at least one vaccine, with more than half also having a second.
+291,000 people in Manchester have now had at least one vaccination, with more than half also having a second.